Mason021/Horiseon-project/README.md

 # Horiseon Social Solution Services, Inc.

 ##
-a website that offers digital management and optimization
+a website that offers digital management and optimization solutions

 ##
 built with